hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 12. Click the **ADD NEW SCHEDULE** button, Select **Full refresh** and click **SAVE**
 ![Images/cidazure-setup-dashboard-qsspiceschedule](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-qsspiceschedule.png?width=500px)

 OK, nice, we've got data, but need visuals!
 We've created a sample dashboard to get you started.
-We'll use the [**cid-cmd**](https://github.com/aws-samples/aws-cudos-framework-deployment#demo) utility to import a template into your account.
+We'll use the [**cid-cmd**](https://github.com/aws-samples/aws-cudos-framework-deployment#demo) utility to import a template into your AWS account.
 You'll need to run a few commands, but it's much quicker than other methods.

 13. Head back to the AWS Console, browse to the **AWS CloudShell** service.
 ![Images/cidazure-setup-dashboard-cloudshell](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cloudshell.png?width=1000px)